 Take an “Awe” Walk

 An easy way to feel “awe” is to set aside 20 minutes a week to take a walk outdoors by yourself.
 Taking an “awe” walk boosts happiness and kills loneliness and stress.
-Block out your calendar and try to stick to this schedule if you can.
+Block out your calendar and stick to this schedule if you can.
 As you take your walk, try to notice the positive things around you–sights, sounds, smells.
 A few examples you could focus on are the feeling of sunlight on your skin or the scent of fresh flowers and grass.
 Perhaps even a beautiful tree you never noticed before.
 Acknowledge each one in your mind as you see it.
-Try to take it all in and figure out what about it makes it enjoyable to you.
+Try to take it all in and figure out what makes it enjoyable to you.
 Try walking a different route each week, so you don’t take any route for granted.

 Focus on and Use Your Strengths

 For most of us, it’s always easier to obsess over our weaknesses or flaws.
 But what if we did the opposite and put more of our efforts into acknowledging our character strengths?
-According to psychologists, understanding and cultivating, our character strengths leads to a good life.
+According to psychologists, understanding and cultivating our character strengths leads to a good life.
 It’s not only essential to know your strengths, but also to actively use them daily.
 When we focus on what we do well and use these character strengths daily, we will experience happiness and well-being.

 My favorite tool for finding out your character strengths is the VIA Character Strengths Survey.
 It’s the only free, scientific survey of character strengths globally, and it only takes 15-minutes of your time.